Map & Scenario

 If a Legacy Map is added to the scenario, it will have different controls in the Map & Scenario Tab depending on the file type.

 Infinite Realms automatically scales the image so that it fits exactly on the screen.
 This is not always ideal, especially with larger maps.
-Therefore, there is the Map Scale slider, which can be used to zoom the map continuously.
+Therefore, there are several options to fix this.

 Video Map